NeCTAR-RC/nectarcloud-tier0doco/articles/NeCTAR Documentation--DOCID16/Tools and Apps--DOCID24/Monash Bioinformatics Training Platform User Guide--DOCID100.md

 └── template.tex
 ```

+The numberings (e.g `010_trainers`, `015_preamble`) are used by the build system to order by which the training modules are ordered in the training handouts.
+Each training module has an associated handouts subdirectory where the *LaTeX* file for that module is located.
 Going inside the `orchestration/packer` subdirectory will show the available Packer recipes including the one compatible with the NeCTAR Research Cloud, `btp-qemu.json`.
 The available Packer recipes for the BTP are:

 ```
 ├── btp-aws.json